 When customers reach the next stage of the e-Commerce customer journey, they’re almost but not quite on the point of buying.

 The goal here is to nudge those who have doubts over the line into buying.

 But there are other subtler, longer-lasting ways to persuade customers to buy.
 For example, many businesses use social proof to do this.

 This is when you show that other customers have tried and enjoyed the product.
 You highlight positive reviews and testimonials.
 These reassure new customers.
-If others have tried it and rated it positively, there’s less risk I’ll not like it. (see Robert Cialdini’s book Influence for more on social proof).
+If others have tried it and rated it positively, there’s less risk in buying. (see Robert Cialdini’s book Influence for more on social proof).

 Another commonly used persuasion tool is scarcity.

-Get a 20% discount on your first order, until the end of the month for example.
+Get a 20% discount on your first order, until the end of the month, for example.
 That “end of the month” tells them they’ll miss out if they don’t order in time.
-It’s hard for many to resist this. (see our advanced e-Commerce techniques article for more on scarcity).
+This can be hard to resist. (see our advanced e-Commerce techniques article for more on scarcity).

 For customers who hadn’t yet made it to the website, we’d deliver those same social proof and scarcity messages using posts and paid ads on social media.
 We could encourage customers to rate and recommend us.
 For example, we could give them money off their next order for leaving a review.